Canadian Model Khloe Terae Goes Topless And Dons A Thong In New Sultry Instagram Snap

 In the picture, Khloe could be seen wearing nothing except for a barely there thong.
 As the model turned her back toward the camera, she put her pert booty on full display to titillate her fans.

-Khloe stood with her legs slightly apart which also allowed her to show off her long, smooth legs.
-That’s not all, but the Toronto native also flashed major sideboob to send temperatures soaring.
+Khloe stood with her legs slightly apart, which also allowed her to show off her long, smooth legs.
+The Toronto native also flashed major sideboob to send temperatures soaring.

 In order to stay in line with Instagram’s ban on full-on nudity, Khloe censored her nipples by folding her arms over her chest.
-Nonetheless, she flashed ample skin to pull off a very hot look.
+Nonetheless, she flashed ample amounts of skin to pull off a very hot look.

 In terms of her style, she wore her highlighted blond tresses into soft, romantic waves, while she opted for minimal makeup to keep it natural, yet sexy.
 Finally, she accessorized with small stud earrings.

-To pose for the snap, the hottie slightly puckered her lips and looked straight into the camera to give off very seductive vibes.
+To pose for the snap, the hottie slightly puckered her lips and looked straight at the camera to give off very seductive vibes.

-She also applied a filter on the picture that featured glittery, thigh-high boots and pink wings.
+She also applied a filter on the picture that featured glittery thigh-high boots and pink wings.

 In the caption, the Canadian stunner wrote that she once dreamed of a life that she is currently living.